 The Cost of Traditional Dental Implants

-The cost for this procedure is relatively high and differs as there are usually pre-existing conditions that need treatment first.
+The cost for this procedure is relatively high and differs as pre-existing conditions usually need treatment first.
 For example, you might require bone grafting before you can undergo implant surgery.

 Generally, the average cost can be between $1,500 and $6,500 per implant; however, the price can be much higher if alternative procedures are needed.